Louis Campagna: Capone era

 In 1919, New York mobster Al Capone moved to Chicago to help South Side Gang boss John Torrio deal with rival bootleggers.
 After Campagna's release from the reformatory, Capone summoned him to Chicago to become his bodyguard.
 In the long bloody war with the rival North Side Gang, Campagna proved to be a reliable gunman.
 During this violent period, Campagna reportedly slept on a cot outside Capone's suite at Chicago's Lexington Hotel, ready to protect his boss.
-Campagna also worked with fellow Sicilian Frankie LaPorte, the Chicago Heights boss, and was believed to be Capone's boss who reported back to the Commission for Chicago.
+Campagna also worked with Calabrian Frankie LaPorte, the Chicago Heights boss, and was believed to be Capone's boss who reported back to the Commission for Chicago.

 Known for his reckless and unpredictable nature, Campagna attempted to besiege a Chicago police station in November 1927.
 Bootlegger Joe Aiello, an ally of the North Side Gang, had unsuccessfully attempted to bribe a hotel chef to poison Capone.
 In retaliation, Capone placed a $50,000 bounty on Aiello.
 When Campagna discovered that Aiello was in jail on a murder conspiracy charge, he and 20 other Outfit gunmen went to the station to try to get him.
 When Campagna arrived, the police noticed that he was carrying a handgun and immediately arrested him.
 The police then placed Campagna in a cell next to Aiello's.
 An undercover police officer in a nearby cell later overheard the following exchange in Sicilian between the two mobsters:

 Campagna: "You're dead, dear friend, you're dead.
 You won't get to the end of the street still walking."

 Aiello: "Can't we settle this?
 Give me fourteen days and I'll sell my stores, my house and everything and quit Chicago for good.
 Can't we settle it?
 Think of my wife and my baby."

 Campagna: "You dirty rat!
 You've broke faith with us twice now.
 You started this, we'll finish it."

 On October 23, 1930, Aiello was shot to death while leaving a Chicago apartment.
 During the autopsy, a coroner reported removing 59 bullets weighing over a pound from Aiello's body.
 No one was charged in Aiello's murder.